Airlie Beach Medical Centre

 It’s all about you at Cannonvale Medical Centre

-At Cannonvale Medical Centre, our patients have made everything we’ve done to date possible.
-Without the support from the community we’d not be here.
+Firstly our doctors and support staff at Cannonvale Medical Centre, in Airlie Beach would like to thank the community of Whitsundays.
+Without the support from the community, we’d not be here.
 So we’d like to thank each and every one of you.

 A Bulk Billing Medical Centre built with you in mind

 With you in mind, Cannonvale Medical Centre has created a purpose-built facility – with ample parking in the shopping centre car park and flat wheelchair access.
 So coming to the doctor has never been more easy or accessible.

 We want your experience to be as pleasant as possible.
 We pride ourselves on providing a professional, friendly and above all, caring environment.

 All our patients matter to us, at Cannonvale Medical Centre.
 We ensure every appointment is long enough so that we can listen to you and gather enough information to not only treat any current ailments, but also maintain your long-term health.

 Our doctors are highly skilled and experienced.
 We believe that understanding our patients needs is crucial to helping give them the best and most appropriate care.
 We are a bulk billing medical centre for all valid Medicare card holders.